yetinam/pyocto/docs/pages/parameters.rst

 PyOcto does not use all my CPU cores
 ------------------------------------

+* You're running on Windows?
+Unfortunately, PyOcto does not support multi-threading on Windows as the OS does not support POSIX threads.
+For larger computations, we suggest switching to a different operating system.
+If you are an experienced C++ developer and would like to add multi-threading support for Windows, we'd happily receive a PR.
 * By default, PyOcto will use all available cores.
 Check if you accidentally overwrote the `n_threads` variable to a lower values.
 It is generally not recommend to set `n_threads` to a higher number than the available cores as this will increase memory usage without significant runtime decreases.